-Equity Trustees Superannuation Limited ABN 50 055 641 757, AFSL No. 229757, RSE Licence No. L0001458 (Trustee) as trustee of the Super Retirement Fund ABN 40 328 908 469 (Fund) is the issuer of your product.
-Resolution Life Australasia Limited ABN 84 079 300 379, AFSL No. 233671 (Resolution Life) and AIA Australia Limited ABN 79 004 837 861, AFSL No. 230043 (AIAA) are the issuers of life insurance policies to the Trustee for these products.
-The Trustee, as owner of the life insurance policies, will receive the applicable benefit from Resolution Life and AIAA, and in turn provides the benefit to eligible Fund members.
-The information contained in this document is factual information onlyand it does not contain any financial product advice or make any recommendations about a financial product or service being right for you.
+Equity Trustees Superannuation Limited ABN 50 055 641 757, AFSL No. 229757, RSE Licence No. L0001458 (Trustee) as trustee of the Super Retirement Fund ABN 40 328 908 469 (Fund) is the issuer of this product.
+Resolution Life Australasia Limited ABN 84 079 300 379 (Resolution Life) is the administrator of the Fund on behalf of the Trustee.
+The information contained in this letter is factual information only.
+It does not contain any financial product advice or make any recommendations about a financial product or service being right for you.
 Resolution Life can be contacted via resolutionlife.com.au/contact-us or by calling 133 731.